kanjirz50/vnlp-outline/README.md

 ## Outline
 This page describes Vietnamese NLP tools, resources and some computation techniques related on Vietnamese.
-If there is something missing or wrong information, please send an issue.
+If there is something missing or wrong information, please create an issue or pull request.

 (Sorry, I don't speak Vietnamese.)